-My business Savoir Faire Foods also includes projects in culinary special events, new product development & marketing, and menu & recipe development.
+My business also includes projects in culinary special events, new product development & marketing, and menu & recipe development.
 For 15 years, I was also executive chef/co-owner of New World Grill.
-I have worked with an extensive list of corporate clients in areas of trend-spotting, brand positioning and serving as product spokesperson.
-My work has been featured in Great Women Chefs, New Classic Cocktails, A Woman's Place is in the Kitchen, and In Mother’s Kitchen.
+I work with an extensive list of corporate clients in areas of trend-spotting, brand positioning and serving as product spokesperson.
+My story has been featured in Great Women Chefs, New Classic Cocktails, A Woman's Place is in the Kitchen, and In Mother’s Kitchen.

 What did you do before you were a stylist?
 Before food, I had a career on Wall Street.
 From there I won a recipe contest and spent a year in Paris kitchens.
 Immediately on landing back in NYC, I ended up on the set of a Pizza Hut.
 I didn’t know about food styling until then and was immediately smitten with the field.

 How did you start your career as a food stylist?
 After that first shoot as part of a large food styling team for Pizza Hut, my first solo act was with Fleischman Yeast for a live TV segment.
 Yeast turns out to be one of the more temperamental and time-consuming products for process shots.
 It takes a lot of swap outs to replicate the stages of an 8-hour process and demo the recipe in 3 minutes or less.
 The studio was too cold to proof yeast, the mixer didn’t work (no place away from the mic), and the spokesperson was a child.
 I was in my element.
 Challenges and creative solutions – it was a great day.

 What initially attracted you to food styling?
 Styling is the perfect combo of creative and organization, especially if styling for live TV or SMTs with the inflexible time demands.
 I love the immediacy of the medium and how hours and sometimes days of planning all boil down to the last few minutes when creativity kicks in.
 Print has its own rewards – having the client on hand and working collaboratively to capture an image.